DE1-Engineering-Mathematics/module-resources/ManimSheets/ManimVisualisations.md

 ### Usage
 #### Rendering Prebuilt Scripts
-If using one of the prebuilt visualisation scripts, copy the text into VS Code or your preferred text editor, and save the file as per the comment at the top e.g. `vectors.py`.
+If using one of the prebuilt visualisation scripts, save the source code provided at the top of the page.
+Check the file name with the comment at the top of the script.
 Open a Terminal at the location of this file, and the manim command can be used to render the script into a video:

 ```
 manim -pqh filename.py Scene